Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

   * Caching can lead to cost saving by reducing the need for expensive infrastructure resources such as CPU, memory, and network.

   Also, developers should consider using local or distributed caches:
-  * **Local cache** - refers to storing data on a single machine or within a single application.
+  * **In-memory** - refers to storing data on a single machine or within a single application.
 Good choice for scenarios where data retrieval is limited to one machine or where the volume of data is relatively small.
+Libraries like Ehcache, ConcurrentMapCache, or Caffeine may be used.
   * **Distributed cache** - involves storing data across multiple machines or nodes, often in a network.
 This type of caching is essential for applications that need to scale across multiple servers or are distributed geographically.
+Frameworks like Redis, Hazelcast, or Apache Ignite may be used.

 ## Pitfalls
   * One of the most complex and challenging aspects of caching is deciding when and how to invalidate or update the cached data.
 Wrong **Caching invalidation** implementation might lead to losing advantages of caching or to providing outdated data to users;